core-wg/senml-spec/draft-ietf-core-senml.md

 Note to RFC Editor: Please replace all occurrences of "RFC-AAAA" with the RFC number of this specification.

+IANA will create a new group in the "Protocol Registries" which will be named "Sensor Measurement Lists (SenML) Parameters".
+The registries defined in {{sec-units}} and {{iana-senml-label-registry}} will be created inside this group.

 ## Units Registry {#sec-units}

 IANA will create a registry of SenML unit symbols.
 The primary purpose